BrysonKagy/brysonkagy.github.io/research.md

 University of Hawaii Algebraic Methods in Phylogenetics Workshop, Summer 2024

-AMS MRC on Algebraic Combinatorics- Summer 2024
+AMS MRC on Algebraic Combinatorics, Summer 2024

 IMSI Long Program- Algebraic Statistics and Our Changing World.
 Chicago,  Fall 2023

-Joint MSRI-BIRS Graduate Summer School - Sums of Squares Method in Geometry, Combinatorics and Optimization.
-(BIRS) Kelowna, Canada, Summer 2022
+Joint MSRI-BIRS Graduate Summer School - Sums of Squares Method in Geometry, Combinatorics and Optimization, Summer 2022

 ### Presentations
 2025 SIAM Conference on Applied Algebraic Geometry minisymposium on phylogenetic networks, Talk: “A Description of